 |Jean Baptiste Point du Sable|

 Du Sable was educated in France.
 Then in the early 1770s, sailed to New Orleans.
-From there, he made his way up the Mississippi River to Peoria in the Northwest Territory (later to become the state of Illinois).
-The young Du Sable and Clemorgan met was Choctaw, a Native American from the Great Lakes.
-At the time, Choctaw was working at a Catholic mission.
+From there, he made his way up the Mississippi River to Fort Crèvecoeur on the east bank of the Illinois River, near modern-day Peoria in the Northwest Territory.
+The young Du Sable and Clemorgan met Choctaw, a Native American from the Great Lakes.
+At the time, Choctaw was working at a Catholic mission, most likely, the "La Mission de L'Ange Gardien" [The Guardian Angel Mission], founded in 1696 by Father Pierre François Pinet on the Chicago River.

 Du Sable, Clemorgan, and Choctaw later moved to the Northwest Territory.
 The three men started a trading post.
 Du Sable and Choctaw spent their time trapping in the woods, while Clemorgan devoted his time to hauling pelts downstream to New Orleans.

 Du Sable and Choctaw stayed a little longer than expected, but Du Sable was thankful, for it was during the stay that he met Catherine, a Potawatomi.
 He married Catherine in a tribal ceremony.
-The couple had two children, Jean Baptiste Point Du Sable, Jr. and Suzanne and they lived in a cabin built by Du Sable and Choctaw.
-This cabin was built on a waterway that is now called the Chicago River.
-But Du Sable called it Chicagou, the name given it by the Indians.
-The marriage was formally recognized before a Catholic priest in Cahokia, in the Northwest Territory in 1778.
+The couple had two children, Jean Baptiste Point du Sable, Jr., and Suzanne and they lived in a cabin built by Du Sable and Choctaw.

 Du Sable's trading post was very prosperous.
 Settlers came to Du Sable's post from Quebec because of difficulties with the English who enforced strict rules regarding travel and free trade and heavily taxed them.
 Many wanted to buy land from Du Sable, but he refused to sell the land.
 Instead, he gave them some land.